Dog bite? Attacked by an Animal? Get Help Now!

 - Causation: Connecticut law imposes strict liability for injuries that occur as a result of dog bites or other animal attacks.
 This means that a plaintiff must also prove that they have sustained an injury as a result of the dog bite or animal attack.

 - Damages: The injury caused by the dog bite or animal attack must have caused either economic or non-economic damages.
-This means that property owner cannot be held liable unless the injured person incurred medical bills, lost wages, damage to their future earning capacity, or pain and suffering.
+This means that the property owner cannot be held liable unless the injured person incurred medical bills, lost wages, damage to their future earning capacity, or pain and suffering.

 What compensation are you entitled to?

 In personal injury cases, compensatory damages are awarded to compensate the injured person for the harm caused by dog bite or animal attack.
 Compensatory damages attempt to make the victim “whole” again and provide financial compensation for economic and non-economic losses.
 Also known as actual damages, economic losses that may be covered include:

 - Medical expenses: These damages cover the cost of hospital stays, doctor visits, physical therapy, prescription drugs, assistive devices, and similar expenses.
 When an injury is severe or permanent, the personal injury victim may also be awarded compensation for future medical expenses.

 - Lost wages: If you must take time away from work to recover from your injuries you may be able to collect compensation for lost wages.

 - Loss of earning capacity: When a person is unable to earn the same amount of money as he or she did prior to their accident, they may be awarded compensation for a loss of earning capacity.

 - Pain and suffering: Damages for pain and suffering typically compensate the victim for the physical pain caused by their injuries.
 These damages may also include compensation for emotional distress, which refers to the anxiety, depression, fear, frustration, and other mental sufferings that can develop as a result of an injury.